Here's everything we know so far about the show. If fantasy is your thing, we also have a similar roundup for season 2 of The Witcher.

 Aramayo will be standing in for Will Poulter, who had to pull out due to scheduling conflicts.
 He'll be starring alongside Australian actress Markella Kavenagh.
 Deadline also added that Kavenagh and Aramayo's characters will be named Tyra and Beldor respectively.

-We know more about who'll be behind the cameras.
+We also know a bit about who'll be behind the cameras.
 The first official announcement came in July 2018, with news that writing duo JD Payne and Patrick McKay would be "developing" the series.